-In its August 2004 "Virginia Cost Study" report, the Infant and Toddler Connection of Virginia concluded that Virginia has identified only 4,174 of the estimated 16,891 infants, aged birth to 3 years of age who have disabilities.
-In the coming years, efforts will be made to identify those infants and toddlers.
-Many of those infants are expected to have visual disabilities. - Anticipated Changes to the Products and/or Services - " The agency's partial salary reimbursement per teacher of the visually impaired will decrease. - School divisions will request additional adaptive equipment and materials from the agency's central inventory - The department will increase transition services for young adults, age 14 and above. - Listing of Products and/or Services - Consultation and support to infants, children and youth who are blind, vision impaired, or deafblind and their families. - o Technical assistance, vision assessments, and training to the local service groups that comprise the "Infant and Toddler Connections of Virginia;" Virginia's IDEA-Part C early intervention service delivery system. - Consultation with Virginia's schools to provide comprehensive programming for students who are blind, visually impaired or deafblind - O Assist young adults who are age 14 and above make a successful transition from school to adult living. - o Statewide and regional professional development opportunities for 148 teachers of the visually impaired. - O Adaptive equipment to school divisions for use by blind and visually impaired students.
+The funds appropriated for the partial salary reimbursement for teachers of the visually impaired is level funded at \$509,328.
+As the number of teachers of the visually impaired increases, the agency's partial salary reimbursement per teacher of the visually impaired will decrease.

+- · A lack of funds to fully support the six Education Coordinator positions means that this service area will reduce services to customers. - Listing of Products and/or Services - o Consultation and support to infants, children and youth who are blind, vision impaired, or deafblind, their families, - o Technical assistance, functional vision assessments, and training to the 40 local service systems that comprise the "Infant and Toddler Connections of Virginia;" Virginia's IDEA-Part C early intervention service delivery system. - o Consultation with Virginia's schools to provide comprehensive programming for students who are blind, visually impaired or deafblind - Professional development activities for Virginia's teachers of the visually impaired.